reframejs/reframe/docs/overview.template.md

 ✔ Server running at http://localhost:3000
 ~~~

 That's it, we have created our first page.
-You now know 50% for using Reframe's default setup.
+You now know 50% of Reframe's basic usage.

 For further information, see The "Basic Usage" section of the [Usage Manual](/docs/usage-manual.md) contains.